urbit/docs/arvo/clay/scry.md

 ## r

-A scry with a care of `%r` will return the data of the given file wrapped in a vase or crash if it's a directory.
-It's basically just a vase-wrapped `x`.
+A scry with a `care` of `%r` will return the data of the given file wrapped in a `vase` or crash if it's a directory.
+It's basically just a vase-wrapped `%x` scry.

 Examples: